 Knowledge Cutoff | Dec 2023 | Dec 2023 |

-Llama 3.1 significantly increases both the context window (16x larger) and the output length (doubled), making it ideal for applications requiring long documents, in-depth context retention, or summarization.
-In contrast, Llama 3 retains a speed advantage for rapid interactions.
+Llama 3.1 significantly expands both the context window (16x larger) and the output length (doubled) , making it ideal for applications requiring long documents, in-depth context retention, or summarization.
+Conversely, Llama 3 maintains its speed advantage for rapid interactions.

 Benchmark Comparison